On Borel subalgebras of quantum groups: Example A2

 \subsection{Classification Result}

 From our proven direction of Conjecture B it follows that the basic right coideal subalgebras introduced above are maximal among all \emph{triangular} basic right coideal subalgebras.
-With similar techniques as for $U_q(\sl_2)$ in Theorem \ref{thm_BorelKlassifikation_sl2} one can show:
+To get a more complete result, one has to use similar techniques as for $U_q(\sl_2)$ in Theorem \ref{thm_BorelKlassifikation_sl2}, and the arguments beyond Conjectures A and B are very ad-hoc.
+We only quote the result here from the second author's PhD thesis:

 \begin{theorem}[\cite{Vocke16} Chapter 10] The triangular basic right coideal subalgebras above

 are Borel subalgebras and these are all Borel subalgebras of $U_q(\sl_3)$ up to reflection and diagram automorphism. \end{theorem}